AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 SelfTest_ConfigRegisters.h

-Note: This function should be called once after the initial PSoC power up and initialization before entering the main program.
-It writes the startup configuration register values to flash.
+This function should be called once after the initial PSOC™ power up and initialization before entering the main program.
+It writes the start-up configuration register values to flash.
 After this initial write, typically during manufacturing, the register values are already stored, and this function does not need to be called again.

-Note: Make sure the Startup configuration registers or CRC values are not stored in a flash location which is already in use.
-For example, flash test uses the last 8 bytes to store the flash checksum by default.
+Make sure the start-up configuration registers or CRC values are not stored in a flash location which is already in use.
+For example, the flash test uses the last 8 bytes to store the flash checksum by default.

 Function